nintanuki/frankies-corner/README.md

 - Lighting above the work surface
 - Room underneath for a PC or storage (on a shelf or the floor, not on the desktop)

-## The plan: cheapest, fastest way to do this
+## How the plan is organized

+Three separate tiers, in the order they matter.
+You don't have to decide a later tier to act on an earlier one.

+1. **The Surface** - the table itself.
+The main thing, and the only decision to make right now.
+2. **The Add-ons** - what bolts onto the desk or the wall: monitor, storage, power, light.
+3. **The Gear** - what lives on the finished workbench later: mini PC, Raspberry Pi, MIDI keyboard, speakers, software.

 The trick is to stop looking for one perfect product.
-Buy a plain, sturdy desk now for the clean surface, then bolt on the monitor, storage, power, and light as cheap add-ons over time.
-Do it in phases so you're not blocked on decisions you don't need to make yet.

-### Phase 1 - Get the surface (this is what to buy now)
+Buy a plain surface now, then add everything else over time as cheap, independent upgrades.
+Nothing below requires rebuilding anything above it.

+---

+## Tier 1 - The Surface (buy this now)

-This is the only thing we need to order right now. **A simple, fixed-height rectangular desk, about 48" wide** (up to ~55" only if the closet door still clears it), with an open top and room for legs underneath.
-No hutch, no built-in shelves crowding the surface, no pegboard.
-Plain table-style desks like this run roughly $80-150 at Amazon, Home Depot, Wayfair, or IKEA.
-Aim for ~24-30" deep so a wall-mounted monitor sits at a comfortable distance, and skip anything with a tall hutch or back panel so the desk pushes flat against the wall and leaves it free for the optional wall storage later.
-That's it for now.
-Everything below can wait and gets added to the existing desk.
+This is the only thing to order right now. **A simple, fixed-height rectangular desk, about 48" wide** (up to ~55" only if the closet door still clears it), with an open top and room for legs underneath. **About 24-30" deep** so a wall-mounted monitor sits at a comfortable distance and there's room for projects in front. **No hutch, no back panel, no built-in shelves, no pegboard** so it pushes flat against the wall and leaves the wall free for the optional storage later.

-### Phase 2 - Get the monitor off the surface
+Plain table-style desks like this run roughly **$80-150** at Amazon, Home Depot, Wayfair, or IKEA.
+That's the whole Tier 1 decision.
+Everything below gets added to this desk afterward.

+---

+## Tier 2 - The Add-ons (bolt onto the desk or wall, whenever)

+### Monitor (off the surface)

-A monitor that mounts to the wall behind the desk (a VESA wall mount) or a clamp-on monitor arm that grabs the back edge of the desk.
+A single monitor that mounts to the wall behind the desk (a **VESA wall mount**) or a clamp-on **monitor arm** that grabs the back edge of the desk.
 Either one frees up the entire surface.
 Wall mount is cheapest and keeps the desk totally clear; an arm is easier to reposition. ~$25-60.
+One monitor is enough, since it'll switch between music, coding, and project output.

+> **What's VESA?** VESA stands for the **Video Electronics Standards Association** (say it "VEE-suh").
+In practice it just means a standard square pattern of four screw holes on the back of a monitor, usually 75x75mm or 100x100mm.
+Any mount built to that same pattern fits any screen built to it, so monitors, wall mounts, and arms all bolt together predictably.
+It also matters later: many mini PCs include a small VESA bracket, so the computer can mount onto the back of the monitor and disappear (see Tier 3).

-### Phase 3 - Storage for tools and parts
+### Storage for tools and parts

 Baseline (gets the job done):